hedyhli/todomvc-tui/README.md

   - (planned) bubbletea

-  - [x] vaxis
+  - [x] vaxis (1.0 without buttons, i1.1, u1.0)

 - Rust

-  - [x] ratatui
+  - [x] ratatui (1.2, i1.1, u1.0)

     fully featured except mouse support and a "proper" modal UI for editing

   - (maybe?) cursive, requires ncurses

+  - zi (-, -, u1.5)

-  - zi -- interestingly, there's a "todos" example in the Zi repository where the code explicitly declares a "TodoMvc" component.
+    interestingly, there's a "todos" example in the Zi repository where the code explicitly declares a "TodoMvc" component.
 However, it does not fully implement what this specification requires, nor looks like the actual TodoMVC, it does however provide many extra features than these implementations.

 - Zig
   - (planned) libvaxis